 Your job opportunities are not just with tech companies or specific IT fields.
 You can use your skills and knowledge in other fields like finance.
 There are many good jobs in information and computer systems on Wall Street and they pay pretty well too.
+Learn more about Fisher investments jobs and how to get a job at Fisher.
 Find firms looking for good trading software, back office software or pricing software.
 Working in these forms can earn a good six figure salary as they get an advantage and make more money when they have someone who gives them good software and IT support.
 There are even a few highly skilled system architects working for big banks who actually earn low seven figures.

 As a college graduate there is not a set path for IT, there are various opportunities that can lead to different areas.
 You may start out as an entry level software engineer or computer programmer but this could lead elsewhere.
 Try to avoid getting too focused on the latest tools as there is always something else coming on the horizon.

 After a few years of gaining experience and proving your ability you may become an engineer at senior level with faster and better problem solving skills.
 The more you display drive and the ability to take on responsibilities the faster you can expect to progress.
 A senior engineer who displays good management skills might become a project manager in charge of many programmers and engineers.
 Or if you want to stay with the technical side of the job you could become a senior developer and then lead your own team of developers.